 The last thing you want is radio silence for days or weeks on end, with no clue how your very expensive or complicated project is being handled.

 Your chosen business IT partner no doubt receives multiple queries and has multiple projects on the go at the same time.
-They should have a clear cut process for:
+However, they should have a clear-cut process for:

 In the course of your relationship with your business IT partner, they will likely be responsible for your data security.
 You want someone with the integrity to take the utmost care and respect for protecting your data.
-As a general rule, your business IT partner is not in the habit of scouring through your database to view all your private information!
+As a general rule, your business IT partner is not in the habit of scouring through your database to view all your private information.
 However, perhaps they may need to talk you through a remote TeamViewer session to resolve a local issue on your computer.
 There should be no question of your support partner reading through any confidential information on your system.

 But how could you possibly know if your business IT partner has that integrity and trustworthiness?
 Of course, if you’ve never worked with them before, it’s difficult to know.
 But there are some ways to get a decent idea.
-Some IT service providers will showcase existing clients that utilise their services; healthcare or finance industry-based businesses usually rely heavily on top-notch data security, so these are always a good sign.
-Your business IT partner should also be able to provide you a clear outline of exactly what measures they take to protect your data, and their protocol for interacting with your sensitive information.
+Some IT service providers will showcase existing clients that utilise their services.
+Healthcare or finance industry-based businesses usually rely heavily on top-notch data security, so these are always a good sign.
+Your business IT partner should also be able to provide you with a clear outline of exactly what measures they take to protect your data, and their protocol for interacting with your sensitive information.

 Attention to Detail

-Meet with your potential business IT partner, and interview them as you would any other similar candidate.
+Meet with your potential business IT partner and interview them as you would any other similar candidate.
 They should be able to demonstrate exactly how they have this essential trait with reference to current, ongoing, or previous work they have completed.

-Resourcefulness & Creativity
+Resourcefulness and Creativity

 Resourcefulness is a characteristic of creativity.
 Your business IT partner should have the ability to find solutions to your problems while working within a budget and the available resources.
-That’s not to say they can create something from nothing!
-But an ability to think outside the box in terms of solving problems and creating solutions is an invaluable one and will serve your business well.
-You could also call this flexibility.
+That’s not to say they should be able to create something from nothing.
+But they should have an ability to think outside the box and be flexible—solving problems and creating solutions is an invaluable skill that will serve your business well.

 Patience and Calm

 Likewise, they may need to deal with a frustrating third-party (such as an ISP) in order to complete a task.
 Therefore, your business IT partner should have a calm and patient personality.
-This helps them maintain composure during these frustrating moments, and ultimately, welcome these challenges as an opportunity for learning.
+This helps them maintain composure during these frustrating moments and, ultimately, welcome these challenges as an opportunity for learning.

 Request information about your IT provider’s SLA (service level agreement).
 A great sign is when they have a proven track record that they deliver well within expected time frames.

-Cyber Security Focus
+A Cyber Security Focus

-Along with our in-depth knowledge and technical skill, Stanfield IT makes it a goal to always our engage our clients professionally and we aim to exceed expectations.
+Along with our in-depth knowledge and technical skill, Stanfield IT makes it a goal to always engage our clients professionally and we aim to exceed expectations.
 Contact us to find out how our Business IT Services can help your business.